TinySkillet/Notes/Data Source Connector/Questions to clear.md

 - https://dlthub.com/docs

-agent le call garcha
+Agent le call garcha

-continuous change detection (CDC)
+Need to implement Continuous Change Detection (CDC) on the database

-user should choose which table needs to be ingested. agent can decide which column to be ingested
+User should be able to choose which table needs to be ingested. agent (I guess user for now) can decide which column to be ingested